sandbox-bio/sandbox.bio/src/content/datepro-08-semantic-processing/steps/Step08.md

 #### Semantic similarity
 Semantic similarity measures have been successfully applied to solve these ambiguity problems.
 Semantic similarity quantifies how close two classes are in terms of semantics encoded in a given ontology.
 Using the web tool Semantic Similarity Measures using Disjunctive Shared Information ([DiShIn](http://labs.rd.ciencias.ulisboa.pt/dishin/)), we can calculate the semantic similarity between our recognized classes.
 For example, we can calculate the similarity between _Kaufman oculocerebrofacial syndrome_
 (DOID:0111456) and _Syndromic intellectual disability_ (DOID:0050888), and the similarity between _Kagami-Ogata syndrome_ (DOID:0111712)
-and _Syndromic intellectual disability_ (DOID:0050888)
+and _Syndromic intellectual disability_ (DOID:0050888).

 We would see that for all measures _Syndromic intellectual disability_ is much more similar to _Kaufman oculocerebrofacial syndrome_ than to _Kagami-Ogata syndrome_.
-This means that by using semantic similarity we can identify _Kaufman oculocerebrofacial syndrome_ as the correct linked entity for the mention KOS in this text.
+This means that by using semantic similarity we can automatically identify _Kaufman oculocerebrofacial syndrome_ as the correct linked entity for the mention KOS in this text.